hammadrdev001-source/Roblox-Inventory-System/README.md

 3. Open the Output console to see inventory actions logged.

 ## 🧠 Author
- Zyntrax= real name is Hammad — Roblox Lua Scripter
+ Zyntrax and BlixtDev= real name is Hammad — Roblox Lua Scripter
 HiddenDevs Portfolio Demo